-Professor Sawicki has contributed to numerous scholarly journals, editions and conferences in the United States and internationally, including Burlington Magazine, Centropa, Images, the Oxford Critical and Cultural History of Modernist Magazines.
-Professor Sawicki has been a recipient of Lehigh’s Early Career Award for Distinguished Teaching and other awards and grants, including Fulbright-Hays, Social Sciences Research Council and Leo Baeck Institute fellowships.
-Before coming to Lehigh, he held academic appointments at Grinnell College and the School of the Art Institute of Chicago.
+Professor Sawicki has contributed to numerous other scholarly editions, journals, and conferences in the United States and internationally, including Burlington Magazine, Centropa, Images, the Oxford Critical and Cultural History of Modernist Magazines, and the Routledge Encyclopedia of Modernism.
+He is a past recipient of Lehigh’s Frank Hook Assistant Professorship and Early Career Award for Distinguished Teaching as well as other grants and awards, including Fulbright-Hays, Social Sciences Research Council, and Leo Baeck Institute fellowships.
+Before coming to Lehigh he held academic appointments at Grinnell College and the School of the Art Institute of Chicago.

 The following link provides a more detailed list of Professor Sawicki’s publications and projects, including articles and lectures available for downloading.